Migraine Program at the Center for Brain Training

 If medical intervention hasn’t helped your migraine headaches or you’d like to discontinue or avoid using medication, neurofeedback could be your answer.
 Neurofeedback training is very helpful for reducing both the frequency and the intensity of migraines.
 By balancing the brain so it operates better, headaches go away, occur less frequently or are less intense.

-In addition to using neurofeedback, we also help patients look carefully at other factors that may contribute to migraines and headaches like diet and lifestyle.
-We find that this combination approach, often not employed by MDs with their patients, can be highly effective.
+In addition to using neurofeedback, we help patients identify factors that may be contributing to the development of migraines and other headaches, such as diet and lifestyle.
+We find that this combination approach can be highly effective.

 Neurofeedback & Migraines